Decoding AI in software as a medical device (SaMD)

 Regulatory insights and market strategies

-While there is not yet a unique FDA regulatory pathway, most AI-enabled devices follow a 510(k) pathway based on risk level and similarity to a predicate device.
+While there is not yet a unique FDA regulatory pathway, most AI-based medical devices follow a 510(k) approval pathway based on risk level and similarity to a predicate device.
 The remaining approvals have been granted on a De Novo basis.

 Read our whitepaper to learn more about: